 exist for a bit of time in a synced location

 could also be accessible to someone that you shared it to.

-containing links to shared documents handy or bookmark the
+containing the links to the shared content handy or even bookmark the

-links to the shared documents as there does not seem to be a
+links to the as there does not seem to be an easy

 way to see all documents that anyone has shared with you.

 If those emails are lost, the person who sent you the shared